 “The key thing for W5, and why my role was created, was about creating sustainability for W5 in the longer run to make sure we’re here to safeguard the site of W5 as a science centre for the people of Northern Ireland.
 My focus is on the commercial development of W5 over the next number of years and on securing its future.”

-Lydia gave an example of how innovative thinking had been used by W5 to keep introducing new ideas into the end product experienced by visitors.
+Lydia gave an example of how innovative thinking had been used by W5 to keep introducing new ideas to create a unique visitor experience.

-“This year we piloted W5 Late, which is an adults only event.
+“This year, we piloted W5 Late, which is an adults-only event.
 We’re now running those three times a year.
-These have been a great event for W5 and the audience who have come along have really enjoyed it.
+These events have been great for W5, and the audience who have come along have really enjoyed it.”

-Lydia also explained how business development plays a major role in W5’s success.
+In her interview, Lydia explains how business development plays a major role in W5’s success.

-“It is key to always be looking for the next opportunity and to be exploring all opportunities.
+“It is key to always look for the next opportunity and explore all opportunities.
 I always say ‘no idea is too crazy’ and encourage the team to bring ideas to the table and we can either rule them in or rule them out.

-ProfileTree Director Michelle Connolly, during our Business Leaders video interview with Lydia, asked how the differences between marketing and business development can be defined.
+During our Business Leaders interview with Lydia, we asked how the differences between marketing and business development can be defined.